Faculty FAQs

 How is the Purdue core impacted by the Statewide General Education Transfer Core Curriculum?

 Our core is directly aligned with the statewide core curriculum.
 Both are based on learning competencies.
-What directly impacts Purdue students and those at other Indiana institutions is the requirement that all must complete a minimum of 30 credit hours as part of their core curriculum.
+What directly impacts Purdue students and those at other Indiana institutions is the requirement that all students must complete a minimum of 30 credit hours as part of their core curriculum.

 Can a course be proposed for fulfilling more than one foundational learning outcome?